armintoepfer/uhu/doc/LIMA.md

 ### Is there a way to show the progress?
 No. Please run `wc -l prefix.demux.report` to get the number of processed ZMWs.

-### Can I set the number of threads?
-Not as of now. *Lima* takes number of cores - 1, except if there is only 1 core available, then 1 core :)

 ### How can I easily plot the score distributions?
 Use `R`.
 Example: